Stairs with landings

 Stairs with landings are very common when designing and building stairs.
 There are several reasons why you would need to add a landing, or series of landings, to your stair plan.

-Sometimes you don't have the room for a long straight run of stairs.
+Sometimes the Total Height of your stairs exceeds the building code limitation and a landing is required.
 Or you may want to break up a long run of stairs with a landing as a place to rest or take in a particular view of a room or outdoor scene before continuing on.

 There are also situations where the slope of the terrain changes from point to point and a series of level walkways will be required between runs of stairs.